layumi/University1652-Baseline/README.md

 ### 2. ACM ICMR Workshop

 **12 Jan 2024** We are holding a workshop at ACM ICMR 2024 on  Multimedia Object Re-ID.
 You are welcome to show your insights.
 See you at Phuket, Thailand!😃 The workshop link is https://www.zdzheng.xyz/MORE2024/ .
 Submission DDL is **15 April 2024**.

+### 3 ACM WWW Workshop

+**27 Dec 2024** We are holding a workshop at ACM WWW 2025 on  Multimedia Object Re-ID.
+You are welcome to show your insights.
+See you at Sydney!😃 The workshop link is https://www.zdzheng.xyz/MORE2025/ .
+Submission DDL is **1 Jan 2025**.

 </details>